mayank-goyal09/olympic-legacy-1976-2008/README.md

 ## 🧠 **Why This Dataset Matters**

-The Summer Olympics isn't just a sporting event—it's a **psychological experiment** on a global stage.
+The Summer Olympics isn't just a sporting event—it's a **human excellence experiment** on a global stage.

 Every medal tells a story:
 ✔ **Persistence** — Athletes who trained for decades to reach one defining moment
 ✔ **National Pride** — Countries investing resources to dominate certain sports
-✔ **Competitive Psychology** — The mental edge that separates gold from silver
+✔ **Competitive Mindset** — The mental edge that separates gold from silver

 This dataset contains **15,500+ records** spanning **32 years** (1976-2008), capturing:
 🥇 **Who won?** (Athletes, countries, sports)